ludocode/onramp/docs/bootstrap-path.md

 - [Eight queens in Onramp Practical C](../test/cci/1-opc/programs/eight-queens.c).
 This is a much more featureful subset of C with most of what we need for large-scale programs.
 It looks modern and idiomatic.
 We have full expression syntax with operator precedence.
 We have arrays, `for` loops with declarations, etc. We also have `struct`, `enum`, `switch`, `goto`, variadic functions and more, although this code doesn't use them.
 This is powerful enough to support most of a modern libc including features like `printf()`.

-The final stage compiler adds function pointers, initializer lists, `long long`, floating-point math and more.
+The final stage compiler adds function pointers, initializer lists, `long long`, floating-point math, preprocessor expressions, function-like macros and more.
 None of these are used in the eight queens puzzle so we don't have an example for the final stage.

 If you want to try these, you can compile all of the above with `onrampcc`, except for the first which must be compiled with `onramphex`.